ernst12/Backend_Server-TikTok_Tech_Immersion-Assignment/README.md

 # Setup

 - You can either run the project using docker compose or kubernetes
-- You may install [Docker Desktop](https://www.docker.com/products/docker-desktop/) and enable Kubernetes in the Docker Desktop
+- You may install
+  - [Docker Desktop](https://www.docker.com/products/docker-desktop/) and enable Kubernetes in the Docker Desktop
+  - golang 1.18+
 - Clone this project to your computer:
 ```bash
 git clone https://github.com/ernst12/Backend_Server-TikTok_Tech_Immersion-Assignment.git